Louisiana Creole Translator

 What Is Louisiana Creole French?

-Louisiana Creole French, also called Kouri-Vini, is a French-based creole language that developed among enslaved Africans and free people of color in colonial Louisiana.
-This tool works as a Louisiana Creole translator in both directions, so you can convert English to Kouri-Vini or run it in reverse.
+Louisiana Creole French, also called Kouri-Vini, is a French-based creole language that developed in colonial Louisiana among enslaved Africans, free people of color, and other local communities.
+It works in both directions, so you can turn English into Kouri-Vini or decode Louisiana Creole back into English.

 - Type or paste English into the left box